ayatalat/bashproject/bash/readme.txt

 e-delete table
 f-delete record from table
-g- do operation on table
+g- do operation on table (sum of column)
-we handle to get the sum of column